wujinhjun/wujinhjun-s-openhardware/Arduino_exercise/How to use vscode to program arduino.md

-# How to use the vscode to change
+# How to use the vscode for arduino

 >As we all know, the arduino IDE is great for beginners.
 However, if we want to program a larger project, the IDE is not suitable.
 Sometime we need to debug or look up some function,  maybe we can use the VScode to develop it.